mec208/multinational-retail-data-centralisation/README.md

 `DataCleaning`

-Methods to clean raw data prior to uploading.
+This class contains methods to clean raw data prior to uploading.

-General tasks include identifying duplicate rows, identifying placeholders in the data represening missing values, identifying rows missing data, and removing rows containing unambiguous data entry errors.
+General tasks include identifying duplicate rows, identifying placeholders in the data representing missing values, identifying and removing rows where all columns are missing data, and removing rows containing unambiguous data entry errors.

 Details of data cleaning specific to different data sources are given in the relevant sections below.